 Canning and pickling salt: Canning and pickling salt is none other than pure natural salt without the anti-caking agents.
 It can be used as table salt, as well.
 This salt can be stored indefinitely.

 Natural sea salt: This salt can also be stored for a very long time.
-Just like your other natural pure salt, it may be stored indefinitely.
+Just like your other natural pure salt, it has an indefinite shelf life.

-Now you know how to store salt long term, and we have taken a look at ways to store salt for a long time, you can rest assured that your stored salt will not lose its flavor or get saturated by moisture and turn into clots.
+Now you know how to store salt long term, and we have taken a look at ways to store salt for a long time, you can rest assured that your stored salt will not lose its flavor or get saturated by moisture and start clumping and caking.
 If you take the necessary precautions and store your salt in the right containers, you can store it away and forget about it until the time you need it.